 A recent article about the Wolfram Alpha Search Engine, Do-It-Yourself AI: How Wolfram Alpha Is Bringing Artificial Intelligence to the Masses, tells us that Question Answering of that type is one of the things that sets it apart from search engines like Google, and it differs from those searches in how it approaches answering questions:

 As Wolfram stated in his panel, if you ask Wolfram Alpha for the population of New York City, it will utilize both internal algorithmic work and real-world knowledge in order to compute it, rather than just searching for an accredited answer somewhere on the internet.

-To generate an answerbox, Google might rely upon a certain word or phrase to initiate the showing of that answerbox, something the patent refers to as a trigger term.
-These trigger terms may appear as text in pages that contain the content that they return.
+To generate an answer box, Google might rely upon a certain word or phrase to initiate the showing of that answer box, something the patent refers to as trigger terms.
+These trigger terms may appear as text on pages that contain the content that they return.

 Trigger terms may be category trigger terms associated with a type or category of answer box, such as

 or trigger terms may be parameter trigger terms, such as

 - a particular person name (to obtain a social network status update),